hutgrabber/hutlab.dev/drafts/README.md

 Obsidian tip: open the repo root as your vault (or add it to an existing vault).
 The `.obsidian/` config folder is gitignored too, so your workspace settings, themes, and plugins stay out of the repository.

+---
+# To Do:
+- [ ] Fix your image uploading pipeline
+	- Any size image file can be inserted and it gets auto-cropped
+	- New image sizes are pre-defined
+- [ ] Make a new file with new widths.